linuxgamerlife/fedora-bootstrap-cachyos/README.md

 **TESTED IN A VM***

-# Linux Gamer Life Fedora KDE Bootstrap (TTY Friendly)
+# Linux Gamer Life Fedora KDE Bootstrap with CachyOS Kernel (TTY Friendly)

-This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with gaming, multimedia, Flatpak, virtualization, and development tooling.
+This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with the CachyOS Kernel. gaming, multimedia, Flatpak, virtualization, and development tooling.

 Run it once from TTY.
 Reboot.
 Done.